fit-check-app/design-spec/src/interaction/clothing-item-management.md

 ## Specification methods

-### 1) Item name
+1) **Item name**

 - Can be a regular text input field on a form.
-- Name uniqueness is not required, but would be nice to show similarly named items if available.
+- Name uniqueness is dependant on the location of the item in the wardrobe
+  - A user can have multiple items with the same name, but they must be in different closet spaces
+  - A user cannot have multiple items with the same name in the same closet space
-- **Required** for all clothing items
+- *Required* for all clothing items

-### 2) Category
+2) **Location**

-- Refers to the type of an clothing item
+- Refers to the closet space where the item is stored
-- A dropdown menu will help ensure clothing items are grouped into a finite number of groups
+- A drop down menu will help ensure clothing items are placed in valid locations
-    - Tops
-    - Bottoms
-    - Dresses
-    - Footwear (socks/shoes)
-    - Sleepwear
-- May want to allow user's to specify their own
-    - Can sort be done through the tags/keyword system
+  - Locations are user defined as a closet space
+- *Required* for all clothing items

-### 3) Color
+3) **Color**

-- Dropdown of color presets
 - Color refinement available through a color picker widget
+- **Optional** to provide a color; if not provided, color will not be a searchable attribute
 - *Nice to have*: determine the color based on image of clothing

-### 4) Brand
+4) **Brand**

 - Simple regular text input field
-- Suggest existing brand names if available before creating a new one (with dropdown?)
+- Suggest existing brand names if available before creating a new one (with drop down?)
+- *Optional* to provide a brand name; absence of brand name will make the brand name not a searchable attribute

-### 5) Size
+5) **Size**

-- Simple text field
+- Drop down menu of sizes defined by the user
 - User should just use what is on the item's tag

-### 6) Fabric
+6) **Fabric**

-- Simple text field
+- Drop down menu of fabrics defined by the user
 - User should just use what is on the item's tag

-### 7) Purchase date
+7) **Purchase date**

 - Date picker widget of some sort

-### 8) Price
+8) **Price**

 - Text field restricted to valid floating number
 - Need to consider localization

-### 9) Wear frequency
+9) **Wear frequency**

-- A datepicker widget of some sort
+- A date picker widget of some sort
-- QoL: a "wear today" button of some sort to quickly indicate last worn date is *today*
+- *Quality of life*: a "wear today" button of some sort to quickly indicate last worn date is *today*

-### 10) Occasions
+10) **Image**

-- A select all that apply for a clothing item
-- May be a section of tags

-### 11) Seasons

-- Also select all that apply
-- May be a section of tags

-### 12) Image

 - Provided as a image file (obviously)
 - *Nice to have*: procedurally generate an image based on other provided attributes
     - Makes image optional, as it would be helpful for visualizing outfits

-### 13) Notes

-- Free form text for any additional user provided information

-### 14) Availability
+11) **Clothing state**

+- A drop down menu of valid next states
-- Dropdown of possible clothing states
+- The current state of the clothing item determines the available next states
+- **Required** for all clothing items to determine their availability

+12) **Tags**

+- A series of two-column text fields
+  - Left column: tag key
+  - Right column: tag value
+- Tags keys are searchable attributes

+12) **Coverage**

+- A combination of checkboxes that determine the coverage of a clothing item
+- Coverage is measured in terms of how an item is worn
+  - A hat would have coverage of "head"
+  - A shirt would have coverage of "torso"
+  - A pair of socks would have coverage of "feet"
+  - A ball gown would have coverage of "head" *and* "torso"
+- **Required** for all clothing items to cover some part of the body

 ## Creating a clothing item

 ### Required information

 - Item name
-- Item category
+- Item placement
 - Item last worn date
-- Item image *or* item color
+- Item image
-- Item availability state
+- Item state
+- Item coverage

 ### Additional information